JoschiZ/WCL-TS-Components/README.md

 This is fully compatible with the file Watcher.

 Because components are currently in closed preview you will have to log in to WCL.
-You can set up your credentials in a .env file ([see](.env.example)) to mostly automate that process.
+To streamline this you can set up your credentials in a .env file ([see](.env.example)) to mostly automate that process.
-But you don't have to do that.

 You need to set up your login method in the [template config](template.config.js) in any case.
 ```js
 module.exports = {